AstroPay ReviewIs It the Right Payment Solution for Your iGaming Business?

 Betano, Novibet

 Betano and Novibet are publicly confirmed.
 Beyond those names, AstroPay shows up as a deposit option on hundreds of casinos and sportsbooks across Latin America.
 They claim 500+ merchants, almost all iGaming.
 No published client list, which is standard for LATAM payments.
-The Premier League deals are actually the strongest proof of financial health since those contracts require substantial due diligence and serious money to maintain.
+The company is bootstrapped and profitable, and sustained years of expensive Premier League sponsorships that required serious financial due diligence to secure.

 Operational Details